Periodontal Therapy: An Overview

 What types of periodontal therapy are available?

 Your dentist can suggest several treatment options to restore your infected tissue.
-Scaling and root planing is a procedure that allows us to clean deep into your tooth sockets to ensure that all plaque and tartar are removed from your tooth’s surface.
+Scaling and root planing is a procedure that allows us to clean deep into your tooth sockets.
+It is vital to remove all the plaque and tartar from your tooth’s surface.
 Laser dentistry allows us to remove infected tissue.

 What causes gum disease?

-Gum disease is caused by excessive bacteria building up around the gums, eventually leading to an infection.
+Gum disease is a result of excessive bacteria building up around the gums, eventually leading to an infection.
 This often shows up as gingivitis, or bleeding gums, before advancing to gum disease.
-Hardened plaque, or tartar, must be professionally removed by a dentist to prevent gingivitis from progressing to gum disease.
+A dentist will need to remove plaque that hardens, or tartar, to prevent gingivitis from progressing to gum disease.
 If left untreated, gum disease eats away at your gums and jawbone.

 How can I prevent gum disease?

 The best way to prevent gum disease is to see your family dentist regularly.
 Our office recommends a dental check-up every six months to ensure your smile is healthy and free of gum disease.
 Professional dental cleanings also help remove plaque and tartar build-up before your gums become infected.
 You should also practice good dental hygiene outside the dentist’s office to prevent gum disease.
 This includes brushing at least twice daily, flossing at least once a day, and using toothpaste with fluoride.